mia-platform/documentation/docs/fast_data/create_projection.md

 However, differently from Indexes that can be created on a normal CRUD, in this section the `Geo` index type is not available.

 An `_id` index is created by default and it is not deletable.

+Both custom fields and metadata can be used as fields for indexes.

 ### Expose projections through API